metinbarut/mimik-distributed-edgeCloud-platform/index.md

 We want to hear from you.
 Please contact us for question, troubleshooting, feedback or others.
 You can also read more about our solution on our wiki https://github.com/mimikgit/edgeMicroservices/wiki/ To contact our SDK support team send us an email to support.sdk@mimik.com.
 Check out our website at mimik.com to learn more about our company

+***
+Copyright Notice. © 2017 mimik technology Inc. The information provided in this page is intended for informational purposes only and is subject to change without notice.
+Information may be changed or updated without notice. mimik may also make improvements and/or changes in the products specifications, APIs in this information at any time without notice.